Calisthenics for Weight Loss (Exercises & Workout Plan)

 4. Softly land in the standing position.
 And repeat for the desired number of times.

-The pushup is a traditional bodyweight exercise to strengthen and tone upper body muscles.
+Pushups are traditional bodyweight exercises that strengthen and tone upper body muscles.

-If you can’t do the above pushups on your toes, you can do them on your knees.
+If you can’t do the pushups on your toes, you can do them on your knees.

 4. Lunges